-The durability and general corrosion resistance of concrete makes it an excellent choice for partitions (minimum of 3500 psi-7 gal. water per bag of cement-concrete is recommended).
-Concrete blocks, cast-in-place concrete or precast concrete panels can be used (Figure 4).
+The durability and general corrosion resistance of concrete makes it an excellent choice for partitions (minimum of 3500 psi; 7 gal. water per bag of cement is recommended).
+Concrete blocks, cast-in-place concrete, or precast concrete panels can be used (Figure 4).
 As with exterior walls, steel reinforcing bars or mesh should be a part of all concrete partitions to afford greater strength and to fasten partitions securely to the floor.
+When anchoring equipment to floors or walls, consider using stainless steel materials.

-Some woods, such as oak and southern yellow pine, are fairly durable when used as pen partitions.
+Woods such as oak and southern yellow pine are fairly durable when used as pen partitions.
 A key requirement with wood is to restrict pigs from chewing it.
 Use tongue-and-grooved planks or well-matched planks to reduce access to edges where chewing can start.
 Softwoods will probably have a useful life of 2 years or less.
 Hence, their use should be restricted to temporary shelters.
-As with exterior walls, the life of partitions can be extended by overlaying the basic wood partition with such materials as fiberglass-reinforced plastics, steel sheets or mesh.
+As with exterior walls, the life of partitions can be extended by overlaying the basic wood partition with such materials as fiberglass-reinforced plastics, steel sheets, or mesh.
 Where wood is in contact with the floor, ground or generally wet conditions, the use of pressure preservative-treated lumber is recommended for a longer use life.